Interpreting Forum Selection Clauses

 In principle, each of these canons produces outcomes that are broadly consistent with the preferences of most contract drafters.
 In practice, this is not always the case.
 Drawing upon interviews and e-mail exchanges with eighty-six attorneys, the Article shows that several of these canons produce outcomes that are arguably inconsistent with majoritarian preferences.
 In such cases, the Article argues that these canons should be cast aside.
 In their place, the courts should adopt new interpretive default rules that more closely track the preferences of most contracting parties.

 The Article’s final contribution to the literature relates to contract drafting.
 If a forum selection clause is unambiguous, there will be no need for the courts to invoke the canons.
-The Article concludes by urging contracting parties incorporate certain words and phrases into their contracts ex ante so as to avoid incurring the costs associated with litigating their meaning ex post.
+The Article thus concludes by urging contracting parties to incorporate certain words and phrases into their contracts ex ante so as to avoid incurring the costs associated with litigating their meaning ex post.

 Keywords: forum selection clause; contract; boilerplate; interpretation; construction; surveys; interviews; empirical; canon; default interpretive rule